ricpadil17/Portfolio_Zero/resume.md

 ### Soft Skills:
 Presentation skills, Communication, analytical thinking, talking about complex topics in a way those unfamiliar with the subject can understand, time management, and project management

-### Reflections on the class
-Add a summary paragraph to the index page that reflects your skills in NLP, enthusiasm for NLP, plans for future personal projects, plans for keeping up with this rapidly changing field, and interest in possible employment opportunities.